What Gamification means for Energy Management

-You’ve heard a lot lately about the concept of gamification and its application in various fields – such as gamification for energy management – but does it refer exactly to the use of games?
+You’ve heard a lot lately about gamification and its application in various fields – such as gamification for energy management – but does it refer exactly to the use of games?

 Not exactly, although it’s related to game theory.
 To better understand what gamification is and what it’s all about, we’ll tell you about it below.

-With objectives such as minimising energy costs, zero carbon, obtaining sustainable buildings, or complying with energy efficiency decarbonised regulations.
+These strategies align with goals such as reducing energy costs, achieving zero carbon emissions, creating sustainable buildings, and complying with energy efficiency and decarbonisation regulations.

 Can Gamification Help Us Save Energy?

-But will gamification really help us save energy?
+But does gamification genuinely hold the potential to help us conserve energy?

-According to an IDC study, by 2019, 85% of utilities in the G2000 will have established a new business unit with its own financing and governance, or a separate company, to speed up innovation and business transformation.
-And not only that, by 2019, companies around the world are expected to have spent a total of US$2.1 trillion on digital transformation.
+According to an IDC study, as of 2019, 85% of utilities within the G2000 had established new business units with their own funding and governance, or separate companies, to accelerate innovation and business transformation.

 When summer temperatures rise and air conditioners operate at full capacity, the demand for electricity strains the power grid.
 The same happens when temperatures drop and heating systems increase both electricity and gas consumption.